Warsen/Mabinogi-SMT/README.md

 http://mabinogi.tsundere.fr/squires/

-At the top-right of that site, you can click the question mark button for a full explanation with screenshots of how to find out your progress numbers.
+At the top-right of that site, you can use the question mark button for a full explanation with screenshots of how to find out your progress numbers.

 ## License